 Your guides will pick you up at the Hyatt Place Airport Denver Hotel on Day 1 and drop you off back at the hotel on Day 8.
 You will be camping for sections of the trip and staying in the CMS Lodge in downtown Estes Park for another section.
 While camping, meals will be cooked on camp stoves, and while staying at the lodge, participants will have the option to cook at the lodge or go out on the town.
 Participants are welcome to enjoy alcoholic beverages in the evenings.
 Each day will include short drives in the CMS van to your climbing site.
 Showers will be available for parts of the trip.
 Tents and cookware are provided by CMS.

-Food: Breakfast and half of the dinners will be included in the cost of the course.
+Food: Participants will be responsible for their food for the duration of the course.
+We have found that adults can have a variety of culinary appreciations and that it is best to let folks choose for themselves.
 Several of the dinners will be spent in town.
 Estes Park/Boulder has many great restaurants, coffee shops, and bakeries - plan financially for some meals to be out on the town, including the option for alcoholic drinks.
 On day 1, we will have time to stop at a grocery store to stock up on food supplies for the duration of the trip.
 Lunch will not be included in the price and participants are responsible for purchasing food and supplies for lunch.
 There will be coolers available to keep some items cooled.

 Sleeping Arrangements: You will be sharing a 3-person tent with one other person.
 The tent is provided by CMS.
 You will be camping in federal campgrounds with pit toilets, and the campground may have running water, or may not.
 There will be large jugs of water available at camp.
 In Estes Park, you will sleep in group dorms on bunk beds.
 You will use your sleeping bag for all of the nights of the course.